finos/datahelix/README.md

 <!-- A few motivating and useful examples of how your project can be used.
 Spice this up with code blocks and potentially screenshots / videos ([LiceCap](https://www.cockos.com/licecap/) is great for this kind of thing) -->

-#### Generate a profile
-The profiler can be run using the following command line arguments:

-`profiler> App.scala "<path to data>" "<path to output directory>"`

-When the profiler is run it will produce a profile JSON file with the same name as the input file in the specified output location.
-The profiler will also print diagnostic information to the terminal.

-An example input (CSV) that can be used is here: [basic_classifier.csv](./profiler/src/test/resources/basic_classifier.csv)

 #### Generate valid data
 `dg generate "<path to profile>" "<path to output directory or file>"`